M0nica/greys-anatomy-lorem-ipsum-generator/README.md

 ## Local Development

-Before developing, clone the repository and run `yarn` from the root of the repo to install all dependencies.
+Before developing, fork the repository and run `yarn` from the root of the repo to install all dependencies.

 ### Start each server individually
+Both need to be run at the same time, in separate windows, in order for the application to properly run locally

 **Run the functions dev server**